xwillxu/Tobermory-Day-6/README.md

 # Tobermory-Day-6
-Today we went to flowerpot island which is in the middle of georgian bay / lake huron
+Today we went to flowerpot island which is in the middle of georgian bay / lake huron.
+Before on tuesday we got the printed version of the tickets